 Tax Sale Advertising

-Listed properties will be posted here on September 12 and will be updated regularly.
+Listed properties will be posted here in September and updated regularly.

 - Properties are sold at the Upset Price which equals all outstanding taxes + penalties + interest + 5% tax sale costs + Land Title Office fees.